Okeola/Data-science-using-python/README.md

  Bikeshare ride analysis

 ### Description
-This projects takes sorts and present data from three cities
+This projects takes sort and presents data from three cities.
+Chicago, washington and newyork city

 ### Files used as inputs
 chicago